 However, you do need to consider the entirety of the human being.
 Why is this important?
 Because God said so, first, but second, because of who you are.
 And it turns out that when you view the human in their totality, they become much more of a beautiful thing.

 Viewing a human in their totality is the exact opposite of reducing them to an object merely for one’s satisfaction, and in reality, the latter actually has a startling consequence.
 The more you treat someone as a object for your personal satisfaction, the less satisfying they become.
 I can attest to this in my own life, but I think some stats are more suitable.
 For example, the likelihood of people being divorced after having divorced once shoots through the roof.
 Why?
 Because the people in the relationship were only using each other for their own pleasure, and once that pleasure was gone and frustration set in, they moved on to someone else.
 This cycle keeps repeating with each successive individual becoming less satisfying.
-Obviously, this isn’t the reason for all divorce, and obviously that’s one reason why the second divorce rate isn’t 100%.
+Obviously, this isn’t the reason for all divorces, and obviously that’s one reason why the second divorce rate isn’t 100%.
 Still, it’s something to think about.
 I could also talk about how people go from bad relationship to bad relationship, but that’s another long tangent.

 As a parting piece of wisdom for this section, let me just say that men who treat women like objects of sex have the most trouble with women and complain about women being too hard to understand.
 Women aren’t hard to understand when you see them as an equal.